AngeloGalav/image-processing-and-computer-vision/2023-05-18 - Intro to CNN.md

 ![[train_classifier.png]]

 ## VLAD: vector of locally aggregated descriptors
 Successful evolutions of BoW focused on making the assignment to a codeword more informative.
-If descriptors are $𝐷$ dimensional (e.g. 128 when using SIFT), and there are $𝐾$ codewords, VLAD creates a $𝐷 × 𝐾$ descriptor which stores the differences of input words with respect to the codewords, i.e their relative position with respect to the codeword.
+If descriptors are $𝐷$ dimensional (e.g. 128 when using SIFT), and there are $𝐾$ codewords, VLAD creates a $𝐷 × 𝐾$ descriptor which _stores the differences_ of input words with respect to the codewords, i.e their relative position with respect to the codeword.
 ![[vlad.png]]
 In particular, the position of the patch is measured wrt to the code word in the patch/SIFT descriptor space.
 This differences are then taken into account inside the data structure.

-As we can see, we don't have histograms anymore since we can have negative values now (i.e. if a codeword is on the left or the right of a centroid in the sift space).
+As we can see, we don't have histograms anymore since we can have negative values now (i.e. if a codeword is on the left or the right of a centroid in the SIFT space).

 #### BOVW was the dominant paradigm until 2012
 ImageNet initially was made to be very easy to use with BoW approach -> they made a vocalubary of 1000 codewords running k-means on 1 million SIFT descriptors.